by Rachel Smith

 You’ve asked us for events for a looong time… and we’ve finally planned out a winter masterclass series that we reckon will go a long way towards helping you become a smarter, richer and more in-demand freelancer.

 These events are all in Sydney, but we’re looking at planning masterclasses in other States depending on demand, too, and we may also offer tickets to an online version for those who can’t make it to the live class.
+Plus, all masterclass ticket holders have the chance to win a $150 voucher to The Pantry Manly, AND a 3-day getaway at Happy Buddha Retreats worth $748 in the Blue Mountains.
 Here are the details of what’s coming up.

 Saturday, July 6 from 9am to 1pm.
 Buy tickets